dburhanna/ProblemSolvingwithIOTandPython/README.md

 ## Course Structure and Pedagogy

-The Introduction to IoT curriculum is broken down into XXX units designed to be taught over an entire 15-17 week semester.
-Each unit is made up of multiple lessons with labs.
+The Introduction to IoT curriculum is broken down into 7 modules designed to be taught over an entire 15-17 week semester.
+Each module is made up of multiple lessons, many of which are labs.
 The labs are key to providing the hands-on, experiential learning which has been proven to help students understand and remember.
 During this course the students will work, most likely in groups, to complete a series of IoT labs which expose them to IoT from the basic connections up to cloud based analytics.
 Another key to the curriculum is frequent small assessments.
-Each unit has multiple quick quizzes to test the students on the most important ideas being presented.
+Each module has multiple quick quizzes to test the students on the most important ideas being presented.

 ## Prerequisites
-My goal was to make a curriculum with a very low overhead.
-I targeted cost effective solutions so teachers everywhere could hopefully benefit without needing to request thousands of dollars for equipment or licensing fees.
+My goal was to make a curriculum with minimal cost.
+I targeted open source and cost effective solutions so teachers everywhere could hopefully benefit without needing to request thousands of dollars for equipment or licensing fees.

 ### Software - Development Environment